Note: This post has been updated from our original article in 2018 to include more detailed data on GDPR and California's CCPA.

 - Length of time that personal data should be stored

-The data in question refers to a wide range of personal data that may be harvested, including name, address, location, health information, online identifiers, IP addresses, cultural profiles and more.
+The data in question refers to a wide range of personal information that may be harvested, including name, address, location, health information, online identifiers, IP addresses, cultural profiles and more.

 What is CCPA?